 Michael J. Fox biography

-Audiences applauded Fox's return to Back to the Future, for the second and third installments of the film series, released in 1989 and 1990.
-His pitch-perfect portrayal of a George Stephanopoulos-type character in The American President (1995) earned Fox accolades once again, but it was his ceremonious return to prime time television in the ABC sitcom Spin City, which launched in 1996, that put Fox back where he belonged - delighting audiences on a weekly basis with a schedule that allowed him more time with his family.
+Audiences applauded Fox's return to Back to the Future, for the second and third installments of the film series, released in 1989 and 1990, respectively.
+His pitch-perfect portrayal of a George Stephanopoulos-type character in The American President (1995) also earned Fox accolades, but it was his ceremonious return to primetime TV with a role on the ABC sitcom Spin City, launched in 1996, that put Fox back where he belonged: delighting audiences on a weekly basis with a schedule that allowed him more time with his family.

-In 1999, he contributed his trademark voice and comic flare as the title character (a little white mouse) in the film adaptation of E.B.
+In 1999, Fox contributed his trademark voice and comic flare as the title character (a little white mouse) in the film adaptation of E.B.
 White's Stuart Little.

-Fox was honored with a star on the fabled Hollywood Walk of Fame in December 2002.
+The actor was honored with a star on the fabled Hollywood Walk of Fame in December 2002.

 Battle with Parkinson's Disease

-In late 1999, Fox made the startling announcement that he had been battling Parkinson's disease since 1991, and had even undergone brain surgery to alleviate tremors.
-Despite Spin City's incredible success and a showering of Emmy and Golden Globe awards, Fox announced in early 2000 that he would leave the show, which he also executive produced, to spend time with his family, and to concentrate on raising money and awareness for Parkinson's disease.
+In late 1999, Michael J. Fox made the startling announcement that he had been battling Parkinson's disease since 1991, and had even undergone brain surgery to alleviate tremors caused by the condition.
+Despite Spin City's incredible success and a showering of Emmy and Golden Globe awards, Fox announced in early 2000 that he would be leaving the show, which he also executive produced, to spend time with his family and to concentrate on raising money and awareness for Parkinson's disease.
 He left Spin City following his fourth season—and 100th episode—on the show and, in May 2000, launched the Michael J. Fox Foundation for Parkinson's Research, a nonprofit organization "dedicated to finding a cure for Parkinson's disease through an aggressively funded research agenda and to ensuring the development of improved therapies for those living with Parkinson's today."
 Today, the foundation is credited as the world's largest nonprofit funder of drug development for Parkinson's disease.

-Fox married the actress Tracy Pollan (who played Ellen, Alex Keaton's girlfriend, on Family Ties) in 1988.
+Fox married actress Tracy Pollan (who played Ellen, Alex Keaton's girlfriend, on Family Ties) in 1988.
 The couple has four children: son Sam, twin girls Aquinnah and Schuyler, and daughter Esmé Annabelle.